 Ice cream mix is shelf-stable.
 That means you can keep it in the pantry instead of your freezer.
 Pints and quarts of ice cream take up considerable room, and the ice cream can get freezer burn if you don’t eat it right away.

 Ice cream mix is a convenient way to control portions.
 Batches can be as small or large as you like while still giving yourself permission to indulge in a homemade treat.

 An ice cream mix can be used in any appliance or device you’d use to make homemade ice cream.
 This includes electric and manual ice cream makers, hand blenders, and mixers with an ice cream attachment.
 The only major difference between these appliances is how long they take to freeze the mixture.
 Certain electric and manual ice cream makers freeze the mix as it blends, creating an instant treat.
 For all other devices, you’ll need to put the mixture in the freezer.
 It takes anywhere from 6 to 24 hours to fully freeze into the traditional consistency of ice cream.

-As you shop around for ice cream mixes, pay close attention to the names of the products to know what you’re buying.
+As you shop around for ice cream mixes, pay close attention to the names of the products to know what you’re getting.
 Soft-serve mix and hard ice cream mix aren’t the same, and frozen yogurt is a completely separate category.